near/docs/docs/evm/evm-simple.md

 1. Instantiate the NearProvider — passing it the:
     - `networkId` associated with the NEAR network you wish to interact with.
 (See a list of networks and reasonable defaults in NEAR Web3 Provider's <a href="https://github.com/near/near-web3-provider/blob/88a62702aea31bffa372ffc450cfb78ffb0b0082/src/network-config.js" target="_blank">`network-config.js` file</a>.)
     - For signed transactions, the `masterAccountId`, which is the name of the NEAR account on that network that'll be signing the transaction.
 If the provider only needs to read state, a `masterAccountId` should be omitted, adding `isReadOnly: true` instead.
-(We cover an example of this in the <a href="/docs/evm/near-pet-shop" target="_blank">Pet Shop documentation</a>.)
+(We cover an example of this in the [Pet Shop documentation](/docs/evm/near-pet-shop).)
 More on this <a href="https://docs.near.org/docs/evm/near-web3-provider#instantiating-read-only" target="_blank">in the docs</a>.
     - `keyStore` for the location of the private key.
 As per the comment above that line of code, NEAR's library <a href="https://github.com/near/near-api-js" target="_blank">near-api-js</a> (used by the NEAR Web3 Provider) has different types of key stores.
 In this example there are keys located in the project's `private-keys` directory.
 For more information on that, please see the <a href="https://github.com/near-examples/evm-simple#private-keys" target="_blank">corresponding README</a>.
-(Note: in the <a href="/docs/evm/near-pet-shop" target="_blank">NEAR Pet Shop documentation</a>, the frontend will use a different type of key store for the browser.)
+(Note: in the [NEAR Pet Shop documentation](/docs/evm/near-pet-shop), the frontend will use a different type of key store for the browser.)
 2. Instantiate the smart contract and set the provider.
 3. Derive the Ethereum address associated with the NEAR account.
 This uses a small helper function `nearAccountToEvmAddress` which simply takes 20 bytes of the hashed NEAR account name, <a href="https://github.com/near/near-web3-provider/blob/88a62702aea31bffa372ffc450cfb78ffb0b0082/src/utils.js#L298" target="_blank">shown here</a>.
 4. Send a transaction using Web3 as one normally would.
 Here we're calling the function `adopt` from the derived Ethereum address, indicating to adopt the first pet, hence the `0` argument for that index in the array.